 - Don’t oversell it; add some of your weak points as well and say that you are willing to work on them.

 Put leadership experience to your cover letter!
-77% of recruiters said they would give preference to a job candidate who apply a cover letter.
-Do it yourself (use professional cover letter examples) or skill up your resume with the help of the best cover letter writing service on Skillhub.
+77% of recruiters said they would prefer to a job candidate who applies a cover letter.
+Do it yourself (use professional cover letter examples) or skill up your resume with the help of the cover letter writing service on Skillhub.

 To Sum Up

 Now, after reading this article, your chances of getting hired are almost 100%!
 You can improve your job application by including your best leadership skills.
 Yet, remember that everything you put on your resume should be relevant to the position you pursue and should be properly organized.

 Crafting a job-winning resume is not easy, and many job seekers struggle with this task.
 In any case, our expert writers are happy to assist you with your resume leadership skills list and even offer some proofreading services.
 This is a sign that it’s time to take your career into your own hands and get that dream interview.
 Good luck!